elugens/hello-javascript/docs/browser-related-questions/browser-document/window-size-scrolling.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> To get window width and height, we can use the clientWidth/clientHeight of document.documentElement.
-Using this approach is the correct way to get the width and height of the window, not window.innerWidth/innerHeight.
+  <div><strong>Interview Response:</strong> To extact the window width and height, we can use the clientWidth/clientHeight of document.documentElement.
+Using this approach is the correct way to extract the width and height of the window, not window.innerWidth/innerHeight.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />